paypal/nemo-example-app/README.md

 * failed add card: use 1001001
 * successful add bank: provide any account number except 1001001
 * failed add bank: use 1001001

+As mentioned above, an identical application is hosted here: https://fast-castle-8102.herokuapp.com

 ## Progression of automation tests